 Paper backdrops are a popular background solution because they are available in a huge assortment of colors, plus with gels and lighting there is an almost infinite number of possibilities.
 Another bonus to seamless paper backgrounds is the price.
 They are more affordable than equivalent-sized cloth or painted backgrounds.
 That doesn’t mean you should think of them as cheap or disposable.
 They are, in fact, just the opposite.
-Seamless paper backdrops are made to be used over and over and with proper care and maintenance they can last for years.
+Seamless paper backgrounds are made to be used over and over and with proper care and maintenance they can last for years.

 In case you haven’t already seen them, I have written blog posts in the past about some great DIY Background options for portraits as well as an awesome DIY Background Holder.
 I also have a video explaining why GRAY is my favorite background color – and that’s not as boring as it sounds.

-While the DIY solutions are great for simple portraits, nothing beats a seamless paper backdrop for versatility.
+While the DIY solutions are great for simple portraits, nothing beats seamless paper backgrounds for versatility.
 Also, full disclosure: I mention Savage Brand Backgrounds because I really have used them for over 40 years.
 I have tried the cheaper brands and the paper is thinner and wears much faster, not to mention that the colors are not consistent and they do fade.
 And to be clear: I am not being paid to say that.